surajadhikari3/Self-notes/Project_prep/Reporting for the Jun 25, 2025 (Databricks).md

 ---

- 2. Persona Mangement using  Teraform --> Can define the template providing the role access to respective user (https://www.databricks.com/discover/pages/access-control#introHear )
+ 2. Persona Mangement using Teraform --> Can define the template providing the role access to respective user and can fed to Teraform
+(https://www.databricks.com/discover/pages/access-control#introHear )
 ---